build-your-own-internet/byoi/chapters/001-getting-started/README.md

 This command should not output anything else until we ping that container, at which time you'll see each packet detected on the eth1 network interface shown on its own line.

 Now it's time to verify that the two containers can reach each other, so let's use the `ping` command.
-On the CONTAINER_2 machine, run:
+On the boudi machine, run:

 `ping -c 5 10.1.1.3`

-and you should see on CONTAINER_2:
+and you should see on boudi:

 ```bash
 PING 10.1.1.3 (10.1.1.3) 56(84) bytes of data.